ppppuProgrammer/ppppuXi/bin/ppppuXi README.txt

 Note: For the Chrome using paths, "Default" refers to the profile name.
 If the profile you use is not named Default, edit the path to refer to your profile name.

 After navigating to the proper directory, enter one of the randomly named folders Flash generates then go into the localhost folder.
 In this folder you should find "ppppuXi_Settings.sol" and "ppppuXi_Log.sol".
 If they aren't there something is not allowing the Flash Player to create shared objects.
 Make sure your Flash player is allowed to save shared objects locally with sufficient file size privilege and that if you play ppppuXi in a browser that it is not in private mode/incognito.

+-- Flash Player 23+ Warning --
+Due to changes made by Adobe, Flash Player version 23 and higher will no longer allows browsers to have a swf load other local swf files.
+In order to force local files to be loaded, you must tell Flash Player to trust the folder/files that you wish to be loaded.

+For Internet Explorer, Edge, Firefox, Opera and Safari:
+On the affected system, go to the Flash Player Settings Manager:
+• Mac: System Preferences > Flash Player
+• Windows: Control Panel > Flash Player
+* Linux (Ubuntu tested solution): Open terminal > enter in the following (without quotes): "flash-player-properties" Select the Advanced tab
+In the Developer Tools section, click the Trusted Location Settings button Click the "Add..." button and add relevant files and folders to the list

+For Google Chrome (and similar PPAPI browsers):
+Navigate to the Settings Manager page (http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager02.html)
+Choose Edit Locations > Add Locations from the popup list In the text field that appears, type or paste the file/folder path that you'd like to trust Click the "Confirm" button

+The alternative is to use a stand alone flash projector, here are ones provided by Adobe at https://www.adobe.com/support/flashplayer/debug_downloads.html

 -- Bug Reporting --
 There is a log created that records various events and errors that happened for the last time the program was ran.
 If you feel that there was a bug or some other problem, close the flash and DO NOT reopen it.